ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-I&#x27;RESENTK OF MIND.
-| Professor Wilder gives these short
-i rules for action in case of accident;
 i For dust in tho eyes avoid rubbing,
 j dash water into them; remove cinders,
 i etc., with the round of a lead pencil.